 Even if you’re not seeing any obvious signs of pain or discomfort you should speak to your veterinarian for advice, they will not only be able to tell you exactly what’s wrong with your horse but will also help to treat your horse.

-Horses that are suffering from pain, especially if it’s abdominal pain such as an ulcer or colic, often start to paw the ground in an attempt to reduce the pain, or at the very least take their mind off of it.
+Horses that are suffering from pain, especially if it’s abdominal pain caused by an ulcer or colic, often start to paw the ground in an attempt to reduce the pain, or at the very least take their mind off of it.
+I’ve written an extensive article about ulcers in horses, including how to diagnose and treat them.
+If your horse is pawing the ground, I recommend that you read my article about equine ulcers.

 If your horse’s saddle is too tight or the rear cinch is rubbing against him, he may paw at the ground in an attempt to make himself more comfortable.
 If your horse is doing this you should check your tack to make sure it’s all fitted properly, if you don’t then it can lead to more serious behavioral problems as the discomfort turns to pain.